-The Student Leadership Award is the LGBTQ+ Bar’s highest honor for law students.
+The Student Leadership Award is the National LGBTQ+ Bar’s highest honor for law students.
 The award recognizes two law students who have demonstrated leadership within their school and in the surrounding community, especially in the area of LGBTQ+ equality.
-The 2023 co-winners will receive free Lavender Law® registration, travel assistance to Chicago, and a free hotel stay at our conference venue.
+Congratulations to our 2025 Student Leadership Awardees!

 Previous Awardees: